This FAQ page is updated on a regular basis, so make sure to check it frequently for new information. All updates are added to the bottom of the page.

 Is there a minimum amount of professional experience you're looking for in applicants?

-No. Our first cohort includes participants who just graduated from college, and others with PhDs and decades of experience.
+No. Our first two cohorts include participants who just graduated from college and others with PhDs and decades of experience.
 We’ll seek to balance the cohort across industries, functions, and experience levels.
 Making a cohort and creating a network for participants is as important to us as the content being taught.

 Where can I find information about the core curriculum?